DriverCity/SPARK/docs/requirements/user_stories.md

 4. BEACON begins broadcasting the point of time when parking was initiated
 5. DRIVER closes the DRIVER APP and leaves the CAR.

-## DRIVER: Paid outside parking without SPARK
-1. DRIVER drives his CAR to a paid outside parking lot and parks the CAR
-2. DRIVER exists the CAR and goes to the SMART METER
-3. DRIVER purchases a ticket from the SMART METER and METADATA about the purchase is sent to CLOUD.
-This METADATA would include at least
-    * Parking area identifier
-    * Parking time
-4. DRIVER receives a parking ticket from the SMART METER
-5. DRIVER walks back to his CAR, puts the parking ticket on the dashboard and leaves the CAR.

-## DRIVER: Parking disc parking without SPARK
-1. DRIVER drives his CAR to an outside parking disc parking lot and parks the CAR
-2. DRIVER sets the parking disc on the windshield
-3. DRIVER leaves the CAR.

 ## ATTENDANT: Paid outside parking
 1. ATTENDANT arrives to the parking area
 2. ATTENDANT taps “Get parking area information” on the GEAR and GEAR gets METADATA about all the registered-as-parked CARs in the area.
 A registered-as-parked CAR in this context means a registration of a payment related to a CAR for a certain amount of time.
 This does not mean that CAR should still be physically in the parking lot, but at least its parking time has not yet exceeded.
 The METADATA would include at least